 Another fun option is taking day trips to a nearby park to explore the outdoors, a museum, or maybe even a concert.

 The memories made together on a day out will bond you over time.
-The best way to find these common interests is to listen to your grandchildren.
+Listening to your grandchildren is the best way to find these common interests.
 You might be surprised by how much you have in common.
 Take the time to invest in these common interests, and your bond grows.

 Kids love stories, and you probably have plenty they’ve never heard.
 Help establish a bond with the broader sense of family by telling them what you know about your family’s history.